ottery-app/oui/README.md

 ```
 <a href="https://github.com/ottery-app/oui/blob/main/progressBars/stepBar.js">See source code for more details</a>

-# styles
+# Styles

-Oui takes advantage of the use of global values to quickly make elements follow the desired global theme.
+OUI takes advantage of the use of global values to quickly make elements follow the desired global theme.
 Below is a description of each set of values, what they do, and where they can be found.

 <h3>Colors</h3>
 <p>
 These are the colors that are used to define the default values for the source code.
-They can be modified in order to have a more custom useage of oui.
+They can be modified in order to have a more custom usage of OUI.
 </p>
 <a href="https://github.com/ottery-app/oui/blob/main/styles/colors.js">See source code for more details</a>